 Trendy Ferns to Plant

 There are many different species of ferns found growing around the world.
 Most of those used as indoor pot plants originate from tropical and sub-tropical regions as they usually adapt best to indoor growing conditions.
-These are some of the ferns used in the pots featured in this article.
+These are some of the ferns used in the potted ferns featured in this article.

 1.Pteris Straminea has lush green foliage and a sturdy, upright growth habit reaching 50cm.